httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 pair, and origin servers maintain a mapping of authorized key IDs to their associated public keys.

+The client uses a TLS keying material exporter to generate data to be signed (see {{compute-proof}}) then sends the signature using the Authorization or Proxy-Authorization header field.
+The signature and additional information are exchanged using authentication parameters (see {{auth-params}}).

+# TLS Usage

 This authentication scheme is only defined for uses of HTTP with TLS
 {{!TLS=RFC8446}}.
 This includes any use of HTTP over TLS as typically used for HTTP/2 {{H2}}, or HTTP/3 {{H3}} where the transport protocol uses TLS as its